 Taste: Salted Caramel and Maple Syrup, Nutmeg, Cloves and Ginger, Manuka Honey and Pepper.

-Value for Money: You’d be hard pressed to find any other 10 year old Speyside with the same depth of sherry influence for just £50 a bottle.
+Thoughts: You’d be hard pressed to find any other 10 year old Speyside with the same depth of sherry influence for just £50 a bottle.

 Rock Oyster Cask Strength – Batch 2